whitjord/subnotes/README.md

 #### *notebook*

-A *notebook* is just a root level *subtopic*.
-It typically contains *notecards*, *flashcards*, and other *subtopics* that share a common Theme.
+A *notebook* is just a root level *topic* node.
+It typically contains related, **flashcards**, **subnotes**, and **subtopics**.

 #### *library*

-A *library* is just a collection (array) of *notebooks*
+A *library* is just a collection (list) of *notebooks*

 ### Markdown

-Notes, questions, and answers are written in a subset of [CommonMark](http://commonmark.org/), with a few widely adopted extensions.
+Notes, questions, and answers are written in Markdown as defined in the [CommonMark Specification](http://spec.commonmark.org/).
 Markdown has the advantage over HTML of being easily human readable and writeable.
-There are plenty of open source libraries for converting markdown to HTML and other document formats and even open source WYSIWYG editors.
+Plenty of open source libraries are available for converting markdown to HTML and other document formats.
+There are also open source WYSIWYG Markdown editors that can be used so end users don't even have to use Markdown directly.

-**Included in supported subset of Markdown (partial list)**

-* Lists
-  1. Unordered
-  2. Ordered
-  3. Sublist
-  4. Mixed
-* `Code, inline and block.`
-* Strong (**bold**), emphasis (*italic*), and combination of the two (***both***).

-**Included Markdown extensions**

-* TeX/LaTex (for displaying math).
-* Simple tables (Github Flavored Markdown style).

-**Not included in supported subset of Markdown (or at least discouraged, partial list)**
+The use of some Markdown elements in subnotes are discouraged, but not prohibited.
+The follow is a partial list of such elements and the reasons they should be avoided. *(Still not sure if they should be prohibited, not required to be supported, or just discouraged, TBD)*

-* Headers, this is because the *subtopics'* topic should act as headers.
+* Headers: This is because the *topics* should act as headers.
-* Horizontal rules, there should be no need to separate sections of a *note*, you would just create a new *notecard*.
+* Horizontal rules: There should be no need to separate sections of a note, one should usually just create a new note or topic.
+* Raw HTML: Could create unexpected results when used by different software and create and inconsistent results

+### Spaced Repetition

+JSON that stores history of flashcard reviews, next review date of flashcard, a means to determine priority if overdue for review, and name of algorithm used to determine next review date.
+More coming soon...

+### Todo

+* Spaced Repetition section: schema, examples
+* Add section for conventions used in this doc
+* Add more examples for flashcards, notes, and topics
+* Add possible HTML outputs for example flashcards, notes, topics, notebook
+* Allow pointers (symbolic links) for *note* nodes inside **subnotes** (and maybe the same *topic* nodes and **subtopics** too).
+Use JSON pointers.
+* Create a complete JSON Schema (Still not sure if JSON Schema will do everything I need it to)
+* If notes and flashcards allow pictures, how should they be "embedded"?
+Archive file that contains JSON and images?
+* Alternate versions for flashcards.
+This is different than a list of flashcards.
+Spaced Repetition software would randomly pick a version when displaying a flashcard.

 ---

-## **reps** Specification
+## Extensions

-*Coming soon...*
+Subnotes core spec should stay simple and comply with the other specs it is based on, but it should also be extensible.
+Extensions will probably come in three types, listed below with examples.

+1. Extensions for Nodes and Libraries
+   (Additional metadata, name/value pairs, maybe use JSON Schema, but not sure yet how that would integrate with core spec JSON schema.
+Some of these could make their way into core spec.)
+   * Reference/citations for notebooks and notes
+   * regular expression answers for flashcards to facilitate automated testing
+   * Different "types" for *note* nodes.
+A "definition" *note* could facilitate dynamic generation of *flashcards* and glossaries using the *note*'s **topic** and **note** fields
+2. Extensions for Markdown
+   (Should be existing markdown extensions that are commonly used and well supported by markdown libraries.)
+   * LaTex/Tex for displaying math
+   * Tables
+3. Extensions for Spaced Repetition
+   (Most likely just different types of scheduling algorithms.)
+   * SM-2 (SuperMemo 2)

+### Todo
+* Expand, refine
+* Define process for standardizing extensions (what form should they be in, where are they stored, how are they submitted, accepted, etc.)

 ---

-## To Be Determined

-* JSON or YAML.
-YAML is easier to read, but if we use it we might want to make sure we don't use any features that would prevent converting it to JSON (YAML is a superset of JSON).
-We could just go with JSON and someone could always output it as YAML if they really wanted to.
-* Markdown or HTML.
-Leaning towards Markdown.
-* Should there be a max depth of *subtopics* in a *notebook*.
-If trying to match HTML/Markdown header levels the deepest level should be 6, including the *notebook* (root level *subtopic*).

-## Possible/Probable Additional Features

-* Image support in *notecards* and *flashcards*.
-Might require using some kind of archival file format, like zip, to bundle images and JSON.
-* Special types of *notecards* that could facilitate dynamic creations.
-For example, a "definition" *notecard* could facilitate creating two *flashcards* (A regular "Define <*notecard:title*>" question and a Jeopardy style question, "What word does <*notecard:note*> describe?").
-A "definition" *notecard* would also create the ability generate a glossary for a *notebook* dynamically.
-* *Notebook* meta data (Author, date, version, references/citations, canonical/perma link, etc.).
-* *Notecard* meta data (reference/citation, type, etc.).
-* Alternate versions for *flashcards* (Example: [question: 3 + x = 9], [question-alt1: 4 + y = 7], [question-alt2: z + 2 = 5]).
-Spaced Repetition programs could randomly pick one.
-Note: This is not the same as having multiple *flashcards* in a single *notecard* or *subtopic*.
-* Option for Regular Expression answers in *flashcards* to support automated testing (and possibly other pattern matching or parsing methods too).
-* *Notecard* and *subtopic* links (like symbolic links in Unix or shortcuts in Windows) as long as they don't create a recursive/infinite loop.
-Would probably use [JSON Pointers](https://tools.ietf.org/html/rfc6901) to implement.
-* Markdown to *notebook*.
-A standard for converting a Markdown document into a *notebook*/*notecards*.
-It would probably not support flashcards.
-This could be used by someone taking notes in a text file using markdown and an editor of their choice.
-Headers would be used for *subtopics* and blank lines used to separate *notecards*. (this maybe shouldn't be in the standard, but could be an interesting side project)

-## Features Intentionally Not Included

-* Direct support for multiple choice questions & answers.
-Spaced Repetition is more effective if you retrieve the answer from your mind, not a provided list.

-## Author

-Jordan White
+Author: Jordan White